it-hao/JSNet/README.md

 # JSNet
-This is the implementation of JSNet
+This is the implementation of JSNet.